philcryer/basejump/README.md

 =====
 ![](basejump.png)

 Basejump automates the deployment of my customized console configs on new systems.
-I needed one command I could run to get the game going from scratch, so this script installs my preferred `zsh` setup ([sbusso/zprezto](https://github.com/sbusso/zprezto)) then checks out my dotfiles repo ([philcryer/dotty](https://github.com/philcryer/dotty)) and puts them in place so I have an identical setup on all of the hosts I work on.
+I needed one command I could run to get the game going from scratch, so this script installs my preferred `zsh` setup ([sbusso/zprezto](https://github.com/sbusso/zprezto)), my preferred `vim` setup ([amix/vimrc](https://github.com/amix/vimrc)) then checks out my dotfiles repo ([philcryer/dotty](https://github.com/philcryer/dotty)) and puts them in place so I have an identical setup on all of the hosts I work on.
 Easy peasy lemon squeezy.

 ## requirements